markadamfoster/js-study-cards/README.md

 # JS Study Cards

-This is my ever-growing collection of JavaScript-related study cards.
+This is my ever-growing collection of JavaScript related study cards.

-Currently I use this with the spaced repetition flashcards program [Mochi](http://mochi.cards/).
+I use these with the spaced repetition flashcards program [Mochi](http://mochi.cards/).

-## Selected Resources
+## A Few of the Resources

 I try to create a card whenever I run into a problem or concept I want to make sure I fully cement in my mind, so it's impossible to list all the resources I've used in creating these.
 That said, there are a few resouces that were especially utilized: